-On June 6th at ~ 10 AM Central, more reports had come in.
-Customers sent an email to the IT team, reporting that they could not log into Kibana.
-At this point, it was evident that what was done the day before did not fix the problem.
+On June 6th, at around 10 AM Central, more reports came in highlighting a problem.
+Customers sent emails IT team, reporting that they could not log into Kibana.
+At this point, it was evident that the initial identified solution did not fix the problem.
 The team then searched through logs and found an exception.
 Once the exception is seen, the engineer tried to ping the server.
 When the ping failed, other elastic servers were checked to see if they are having issues with this IP address.
-After this, the LDAP team was contacted, and it was found that the IP address that was being pinged was taken out of service.
+Finally, the LDAP team was contacted, and it was found that the IP address that was being pinged was taken out of service.
 Once this was confirmed, ElasticSearch was restarted to clear cached connections; ultimately resolving the issue.

 On June 5th, at ~10 AM Central, InsightFinder identified a log that had never been seen before and thus added a new pattern to the Global View.
 This log happens to be an LDAP exception in the Logs and is identified as a Whitelist event as well since this log contains the word “fail.”

 All anomalies are given an anomaly score that helps to show the user how serious an anomaly may be.
 In this example, the LDAPException New Pattern has been given a high Anomaly Score of 360, because it is indeed a newly identified pattern, and the system has also seen this log come through 9 times already.
 Based on this Anomaly Score, the box on the Global view is colored red to indicate to the user that attention is needed.

 When hovering the mouse over the Timeline on the Global View, a context box will appear with a brief breakdown of the anomalies identified at that time (please note the screenshots are from a slightly older version of the interface.
 For the latest view, sign up for a free trial).

 When selecting the “Click for details” button, we are taken to the Events page where we are given much more information about this log, including its actual content.